LysinKirill/TradeWise/README.md

-# Stock Trading Bot
+# Stock Trading System

-A stock trading bot designed to make data-driven trading decisions by integrating with **TinkoffInvestAPI** and utilizing machine learning models to predict stock price movements.
-The bot also supports **paper trading**, allowing users to simulate trades without real money.
+A stock trading system designed to make data-driven trading decisions by integrating with **TinkoffInvestAPI** and utilizing machine learning models to predict stock price movements.
+The system also supports **paper trading**, allowing users to simulate trades without real money.

 ---